luozongbao/dockercomposes/mailcow/README.md

 # MailCow

-is a mail system that has been dockerized to be
+is a mail system that has been dockerized and has free community support.
+To support the team please visit their website [https://mailcow.email/](https://mailcow.email/)

 ## Overview
 The integrated mailcow UI allows administrative work on your mail server instance as well as separated domain administrator and mailbox user access: